In my Coping and Healing groups, people often talk about ways to increase confidence.

 .

-Do you see other people’s opinions in my other images for today?
+Do you see anything embarrassing in my images for today?

 .